 - Where the gold coin was made

-- The date it was struck
+- The date the coin was struck

-- The presence of any errors or varieties
+- The presence of any errors or varieties on the coin

-Your best bet for assessing the numismatic value of your gold coins is to explore gold coin value price guides like these:
+Your best bet for assessing the numismatic value of your gold coins is to explore Gold Coin Value price guides like these: